vennelavarshini18/PaperGist/README.md

 Your AI-powered research paper companion

 PaperGist helps students, researchers, and professionals instantly summarize complex research papers into clear, structured insights.
-Powered by Google Gemini AI, it transforms dense academic writing into beginner-friendly, technical, code-oriented, or mathematical explanations — tailored to your needs.
+It transforms dense academic writing into beginner-friendly, technical, code-oriented, or mathematical explanations — tailored to your needs.

 ✨ Key Features